OpenTTD/eints/docs/manual/setup.rst

 The following configuration fields exist to define how project data is treated.

+*stable-languages*
+  Path to the directory with meta-information of 'stable' languages (that is, languages with a sufficient number of translators).

+*unstable-languages*
+  Path to the directory with meta-information of 'unstable' languages (that is, languages generally lacking translators).
+Optional configuration.

 *project-root*
   Root directory of the data files for each project, including the backup files.